SWASTIKpy/sarCalc/README.md

-Just a simple calculator with some fun sarcasm built onto
+Just a simple calculator inspired from ios with some fun sarcasm built onto